 It’s time for February’s Crack of the Month!
 I set a goal to create a new version of my famous Christmas Crack recipe each month in 2017.
 My first version was the tasty Valentine’s Day Crack, but it’s time for another holiday-themed crack candy.
 This month I am adding the flavor of Jameson Irish whiskey to my standard crack recipe.
 Go big or go home, right?!
+This Luck of the Irish whiskey crack candy is the perfect treat for St. Patrick’s Day.

 The chocolate and butter flavors of crack candy are very strong, so the flavor of the Jameson is faint but it’s there.
 You could try using more whiskey and reducing it on the stove before adding it to the butter and sugar mixture.
 I was worried about adding too much liquid to the candy, so I stuck with just a half a cup.
 If you experiment with ratios, please let me know how it turns out!